GXDE-OS/dde-file-manager/README.md

 Deepin File Manager is a file management tool independently developed by Deepin Technology, featured with searching, copying, trash, compression/decompression, file property and other file management functions.

+Now DFM V4.x is forked and maintained by GXDE to provide filemanager and desktop for GXDE

 ### Dependencies

 ### Build dependencies